opensafely/os-demo-research/rmarkdown/Rdemo.md

 -   `plot_stppop` is the action that runs the R script (defined below).
     The `run` section tells it which script to run.
-The `needs` section says that this action cannot be run without having first run the `geenrate_cohort_stppop` action.
+The `needs` section says that this action cannot be run without having first run the `generate_cohort_stppop` action.
 The `outputs` sections declares
-    that the expected outputs (a log file for debugging, and the two plots) are `moderately_sensitive` and should be considered for release after disclosivity checks.
+    that the expected outputs (a plot) is `moderately_sensitive` and should be considered for release after disclosivity checks.

 To run the first action, open a command line terminal that can find the `opensafely` module, and run